sdsykes/kolmio/README.md

 ### Thanks

-Thanks to Wunderdog for [posting this puzzle](http://www.wunderdog.fi/wundernut-megakolmio).
+Thanks to Wunderdog for [posing this puzzle](http://www.wunderdog.fi/wundernut-megakolmio).